Former Glenview Landfill (Site 26) Planned Remediation

 FIVE-YEAR REVIEW

-The Department of the Navy, in cooperation with the U.S. Environmental Protection Agency (US EPA) and the Illinois Environmental Protection Agency (IL EPA), has begun the third Five-Year Review of the remedies selected at Naval Station Great Lakes (NSGL), Lake County, IL.
-The purpose of the Five-Year Review is to evaluate the implementation and performance of the final remedies to ensure that they are and will continue to be protective of human health and the environment.
+The Department of the Navy, in coordination with the U.S. Environmental Protection Agency (US EPA) and the Illinois Environmental Protection Agency (IL EPA), has completed the third Five-Year Review (FYR) of the remedies selected at Naval Station Great Lakes (NSGL), Lake County, IL.
+The purpose of the FYR is to ensure that the selected remedies are protective of human health and the environment as intended.
+Under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA, and the National Contingency plan (40 CFR Part 300.430(f)(4)(ii)) reviews of long-term remedial actions are required every five years to verify continued protection of human health and the environment until sites are deemed suitable for unlimited use and unrestricted exposure.

 Great Lakes, IL 60088-2816